 The questions didn't stop with the Reformation.
 Ever since, we've been reading the Bible, listening to sermons, going to Sunday School, and watching what's happening around us in the world, and responding with "Huh?"
 How do we reconcile what we know about God and what we see in the world?
-How do we make sense of starving children, genocide, holy wars, and broken families in light of God's promise of goodness and protection?
-In other words, how can we claim to have faith and NOT have questions?
+How do we make sense of starving children, genocide, holy wars, broken families, and pandemics in light of God's promise of goodness and protection?
+This capricious, conflicted world compels us to cry out, "How long, O Lord?"
+How can we claim to have faith and NOT have questions?

 Sometimes these questions are about God.
 Sometimes they are about the church and how it does or doesn't reflect the love and grace of God.
 And sometimes those questions are much more personal.
-I asked people on Facebook this week to name some of the questions they have when they come to church on Sunday.
-Listen to the genuine searching here, some of it from lifelong church members: Am I loved?
+I once asked people on Facebook to name some of the questions they have when they come to church on Sunday.
+Listen to the genuine searching here, some of it from life-long church members: Am I loved?
 Do people care?
 How can I really experience God's love in my life?
 Are these people going to judge me?
 Can I fit in?
 What's the difference between free will and God's will?
 Can I make change out of the offering plate?
 Never let ministers respond to your Facebook questions.
 Do you hear the deep, soul-level longing in those questions?
 Whether people have questions about God or questions about themselves, people come here each Sunday with questions.